AnneH20/JAVAGroupProject/README.md

 Open up workspace in Eclipse and import project (either JAVAGroupProject or JAVAGroupProject-DATABASE)

-If the mysql.jar file is not in the Referenced Libraries, add that by going to File -> Build Path -> Configure Build Path --> Libraries --> Click the mysql-connect.jar --> Edit (find the newly downloaded and extracted .jar file and replace the current .jar file
+If the mysql.jar file is not in the Referenced Libraries, add that by going to File -> Build Path -> Configure Build Path --> Libraries -->
+Click the mysql-connect.jar --> Edit (find the newly downloaded and extracted .jar file and replace the current .jar file --> Apply and Close

 Toggle to LoginScreen.java and click Run